Van-Es Camp and Conference Center

 The Canadian Moravian Historical Society is sustained through membership fees, fundraising, donations and an annual synod-mandated stipend from the Board of Elders of the Canadian District.

-For more information about membership, or special programs and presentations about church history, contact our archivist.
+For more information about membership, or special programs and presentations about Moravian Church history, contact [email protected].
+For historical information, contact the archivist at [email protected].

 View Canadian Historical Society Magazine archive here.